Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Experiments

 \subsection{Performance Comparison(RQ1)}

-In this section, we use performance comparison experiments to verify whether the CMHC framework proposed in this paper can outperform the most advanced recommendation methods.
-As analyzed previously, self-supervised learning can not only boost the recommendation performance in general scenarios by mining richer information but also can alleviate the problem of data sparseness in cold-start scenarios with the help of the correlation between multi-channel information.
-Therefore, we verify the performance of different methods on the complete datasets in the general scenario and the sparse data in the cold-start scenario.
-The sparse data in the cold-start scenario only retain users with less than 20 interactions.
-The experimental results are shown in Table 3 and Table 4, respectively, which is the best performance of 10 times experiments.
-Bold represents the best result; underline represents the sub-optimal result.
-By analyzing the results, we can draw the following conclusions:
+In this section, we use performance comparison experiments to determine whether the Motifs-Res framework can outperform the most advanced recommendation methods.
+As analyzed previously, self-supervised learning can not only boost the recommendation performance in general scenarios by mining richer information but also alleviate the problem of data sparseness in cold-start scenarios with the help of the correlations between multi-motif information.
+Therefore, we evaluate the performances of the selected methods on complete datasets in a general scenario and on sparse data in a cold-start scenario.
+The sparse data in the cold start scenario only include users with fewer than 20 interactions.
+The experimental results are presented in Table 3 and Table 4, respectively.
+The best results are presented in bold; suboptimal results are underlined.
+From these results, we draw the following conclusions:

-\begin{itemize} \item The CMHC framework proposed in this paper achieves the best performance among all methods.
-CMHC outperforms $S^{2}$-MHCN (the most competitive baseline) by a distinct margin and the improvement is more obvious in the cold-start scenario, which verifies the performance the benefits of the cross-channel matching representation module and the hierarchical self-supervising module proposed in this paper (This is also verified in section 4.3.2).
+\begin{itemize} \item The Motifs-Res framework performs best among all methods.
+Motifs-Res outperforms $S^{2}$-MHCN (the most competitive baseline) by a distinct margin, which demonstrates the performance improvement effect of the cross-motif matching representation module and the hierarchical self-supervising module proposed in this paper (this is also verified in Section 5.3.2.).
 LightGCN is a very competitive baseline method.
 Its performance is comparable to that of $S^{2}$-MHCN, and it is a lighter model with lower computational complexity.

+\item SSL methods, such as $S^{2}$-MHCN, and Motifs-Res, overall outperform other methods, especially in the cold-start scenario, which strongly proves the beneficial effect of self-supervised learning on the recommendation performance.
+Various self-supervised learning tasks can autonomously mine potential characteristics from the raw data or the associated information between different motifs, which can alleviate the problem of sparsity.
+This is particularly important in the recommendation scenario of massive data, and it also shows that self-supervised learning is a promising approach in the field of recommender systems.